 Chittagong Hill Tracts

-If you’re looking to do a bit of trekking, the forested Chittagong Hill Tracts are the place to be.
+If you’re looking to do a bit of trekking, the forested Chittagong Hill Tracts is the place to be.
 Similar in feel to Northeast India or Myanmar, they’re home to dozens of tribes and Bangladesh’s only actually hilly terrain.

 Foreigners need permits to go trekking in the hill tracts, as there are occasional tribal disputes and issues with insurgents in the region.
 A guide is also mandatory.